The United Arab Emirates is a federation made up of seven emirates, situated on the eastern side of the Arabian Peninsula.

 The reason it is so safe is that most of the people (employees) in UAE are from other countries, and most locals are pretty well off so they’re probably not going to pickpocket you.

 Apart from that, the fact that the majority of people you’ll interact with are foreigners means that if they try to commit any crime, they will immediately get deported, and that fact alone prevents crime.

 The biggest risk you might encounter when it comes to street violence and crime is pick-pocketing.

 Among the risks that you should take into account when you plan on traveling to UAE, are natural disasters such as sandstorms and thunderstorms, and a constant risk of a terrorist attack, mainly in the Gulf region.

 Visa is not required for any stays shorter than 30 days.
 Be sure that your passport is valid for at least six months from the day of your return.
-However, if you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+However, if you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-With extremely high temperatures that go as far up as 50C, the United Arab Emirates are infamous for its very hot spells.
+With extremely high temperatures that go as far up as 50C, the United Arab Emirates is infamous for its very hot spells.
 The hottest months are from June to September, so if you're planning your trip during those months, be sure to avoid direct long-term sun exposure and drink a lot of fluids.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to United Arab Emirates, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to the United Arab Emirates, since it covers not only the costs of medical problems but also theft and loss of valuables.